The U-Multirank indicators are based on a variety of data sources and data collection tools.

 Read more on patent analysis in U-Multirank.

 From the beginning it has been an important objective to reduce the burden of data collection by using publicly available data sources.
 Especially the use of available data for countries with large higher education systems would be a promising option.
 Starting with national datasets for two higher education systems: the US system and the UK system, we continuously extended the number of countries where we use national data bases by Australia, the Netherlands, Finland, Sweden, Italy and Ontario, Canada.
-Data have been extracted from national datasets for a large number of higher education institutions in the US (232 institutions), the UK (165 institutions), Finland (36 institutions), Italy (83 institutions), the Netherlands (50 institutions), Ontario (24 institutions) and Sweden (45 institutions).
+For the 2022 release, the list of pre-filled countries has been extended with France, Brazil and Chile.
+Data have been extracted from national datasets for a large number of higher education institutions in the US (307 institutions), the UK (165 institutions), Australia (43 institutions), Finland (36 institutions), Italy (92 institutions), the Netherlands (53 institutions), Ontario (20 institutions), Sweden (39 institutions), France (123 institutions), Brazil (77 institutions) and Chile (25 institutions).

 In the UK, the data were retrieved from the publications of the Higher Education Statistics Agency (HESA).
 A conversion table of what HESA data-element was used for what U-Multirank institutional questionnaire item can be downloaded here.

 In the US, the data were retrieved from the Integrated Postsecondary Education Data System (IPEDS) database.
 The conversion table of IPEDS data-elements and UMR data-elements can be downloaded here.